fepegar/jvol/docs/faq.md

 ## How do I get started?

-The best way to get started is to read the [Getting Started](getting-started.md) guide.
+The best way to get started is to read the [Getting started](getting-started.ipynb) guide.

 ## How do I get help?